Sato-Isolated/DofusHuntHelper/README.md

 ## Usage
 1. **With Arduino**: Connect the Arduino and click "Start".
-2. **Without Arduino**: Simply launch the application and use the features with the keyboard and mouse.
+2. **Without Arduino** : Simply launch the application and check the ‘Keyboard Mode’ checkbox to use keyboard and mouse functions.
 3. Capture the coordinates with "Capture".
 4. Copy a `/travel` command to the clipboard from any treasure hunt site or tool.
 5. The application will automatically move the mouse to the Dofus chat, paste the command, and press Enter twice to execute it.